KaleChips22/PokemonGame/pokemon.md

 > Based on a Brachiosaurus and broccoli
 > Neck starts small, but gets longer
 > Bracholeaf / Bracholi (It's just so cute as a name)
-1. Brachisprout  |  The sprout Pokemon
+1. Brachisprout  |  The Sprout Pokemon
     > Normal terapod body
     > Neck has a bud-thing as a necklace
 2. Bracholi      |  The Broccoli Pokemon